zchee/golang-wiki/Modules.md

 ### What happens if I create a go.mod but do not apply semver tags to my repository?

 [semver](https://semver.org) is a foundation of the modules system.
-While modules are encouraged to apply semver VCS tags such as `v1.2.3` in order to provide the best experience for consumers, semver VCS tags are not strictly required:
+In order to provide the best experience for consumers, module authors are encouraged to apply semver VCS tags (e.g., `v0.1.0` or `v1.2.3-rc.1`), but semver VCS tags are not strictly required:

 1. Modules are required to follow the _semver specification_ in order for the `go` command to behave as documented.
 This includes following the semver specification regarding how and when breaking changes are allowed.